ForceConstants

 Parameters:

-• third_energy_threshold (float, optional) – When importing sparse third order force constant matrices, energies below the threshold value in magnitude are ignored.
-Units: ev/A^3 Default is None
+When importing sparse third order force constant matrices, energies below the threshold value in magnitude are ignored.
+Units: eV/Angstrom^3 Default is None

 Return type: